From a Yorkshire fruit and veg shop to CEO of a £300m global company. Now back in Yorkshire, working with the kind of owners I grew up around.

 Not because I failed.
 Because I succeeded, and realised it wasn't what I actually wanted.

-Over more than twenty years I worked my way from the bottom of a corporate organisation to CEO of a £300m global company.
+Over twenty years I worked my way from the bottom of a corporate organisation to CEO of a £300m global company.
 I lived in The Hague, spent four years in Singapore, travelled the world, led large teams, and completed a management buyout.
 On paper, it looked like the dream.

 But it never really felt right.